Foods To Avoid When Breastfeeding

 Great news!
 Now you can Fast Track Getting In Shape with our Quick, Easy and Delicious Superfood Meal Replacement, the In Shape Mummy Health Shake for Breastfeeding Mums.

-Support your Milk Supply and Boost Your Health while you Lose Weight with our Premium blend of Organic Pea & Brown Rice Protein, 25 Vitamins & Minerals, Probiotics plus Organic Superfoods.
+Look and Feel Your Best with our Premium blend of Organic Pea & Brown Rice Protein, 25 Vitamins & Minerals, Probiotics plus Organic Superfoods.

-Enhanced with natural and organic herbs that have been used for centuries to Support Breastfeeding.
-Plus, Probiotics to help strengthen your babies immune system.
+Enhanced with natural and organic herbs that have been used for centuries by Breastfeeding Mums

 100% Breastfeeding & Vegan Friendly.
 Contains NO Artificial Nasties, NO Soy, NO Dairy, NO Gluten & NO Caffeine.
 Made in Australia.